dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 of the dapp you probably want to make sure that such a proposal is submitted.

 #### 8. Wait for the NNS to approve the sale & continue evolving the dapp!
-After the last step, there is nothing more to do for you as the orginal dapp developer to launch the SNS!
+After the last step, there is nothing more to do for you as the original dapp developer to launch the SNS!
 The dapp has been handed over to the IC and the NNS is voting on whether the SNS should be launched.